dev-xo/barebones-stack/README.md

 ### Vitest

 For lower level tests of utilities and individual components, we use `vitest`.
 We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

+To run these tests in development, run `npm run test` or `npm run test:cov` to get a detailed summary of your tests.

 ### Type Checking